Fit as a Mama Bear

 • The cookies won't look done.
 Remove them from the oven and let sit on the baking pan for thirty minutes before removing.
 This gives them time to firm up.

-• Ice the cookies with the sugar cookie icing and store in the fridge!
+• Ice the cookies with the sugar cookie icing and enjoy!

 Notes